LEADER: Jocelyn Hoevenaars

 LEADER: Terry Head.

-DETAILS: In addition to singing frequently for Sunday services, these young people put on an annual children's musical for the congregation, usually in April.
-The image at the right is from their Spring 2016 production.
+DETAILS: In addition to singing frequently for Sunday worship service, these young people put on an annual children's musical for the congregation, usually in the early spring.
+The image at the right is from one of those productions.

-REHEARSALS: Wednesday nights at 6:30 from September through May.
+REHEARSALS: Wednesday nights at 6:30 from September through early May.

 DETAILS: Our senior choir leads the music at our worship services and regularly participates in the "Music at First-St. Andrew's" concert productions .
 Some music-reading ability and prior choral experience are helpful and a commitment to regular attendance is essential.